nmeum/edward/README.md

 The goal of this project is creating an implementation of the [`ed(1)`][ed posix] text editor, as defined in POSIX.1-2008, in R7RS [CHICKEN Scheme][chicken].
-Theoretically, all commands mandated by POSIX have been implemented for now.
-However, this software is still in early stages of development thus many commands have known bugs and limitations.
+All commands mandated by POSIX have been implemented.
+However, this software is still in early stages of development, expect bugs.

-Apart from commands, some behaviour mandated by the standard is currently not implemented.
-For example, handling of asynchronous events (i.e. signals).
-Furthermore, the implementation hasn't been extensively tested so far and thus bugs should be expected.
-Nonetheless, the present implementation should already suffice for a lot of interactive and scripting use cases.

 Known bugs and future ideas are documented in the `TODO.txt` file.